DJonJasmine/5-Day-Weather-Forecast/README.md

 ## Usage

 For usage, use the search bar and input a city name.
-When click the search bar the city that was inputte will display the weather for the week.
+When click the search bar the city that was inputted will display the weather for the week.
 Your previous city inputs will be saved and displayed on the page

 ## Support